scottish-government-design-system/designsystem.gov.scot/components/accordion/index.md

 ## Other versions of this component

-There is an option to have an "Open All" and "Close All" function.
+There is an option to have an "Open all" and "Close all" function.

 ## Supporting evidence for using this component

-None.
+There are no reported performance issues with this component from mygov or gov.scot.

 ## Website analytics and the use of this component

-There are no reported performance issues with this component from mygov or gov.scot.
 To understand user behaviour when using this component, the open/close arrow, or the "Open all"/"Close all" links can be tracked through the original page path.

 ## Accessibility